prithavms-blip/km-lab/content/tour/index.md

     content:
       slides:
       - title:  Welcome to the group
-        content: We are a research group exploring materials, chemistry, biology, and engineering - from functionalized mesoporous materials and polymer-based hemostatic systems to superhydrophobic surfaces, clay-based batteries, and carbon capture.
+        content: We are a research group exploring materials, chemistry, biology, and engineering, from functionalized mesoporous materials and polymer-based hemostatic systems to superhydrophobic surfaces, clay-based batteries, and carbon capture.
 We're a vibrant team that loves great science and good company.
         align: center